jdgalviss/CarND-Capstone/README.md

 [image2]: ./result_imgs/classification.gif "result2"

 Following modules are implemented:
+#### Traffic light Classification
-* Traffic light Classification: Using a ssd_mobilenetv1 pretrained model (with the COCO dataset), we took data provided by [Alex lechner's group](https://github.com/alex-lechner/Traffic-Light-Classification) to implement transfer learning and obtain a Deep Neural Network  model to detect and classify traffic light on images from both simulation and Carla (udacity's self driving car).
+Using a ssd_mobilenetv1 pretrained model (with the COCO dataset), we took data provided by [Alex lechner's group](https://github.com/alex-lechner/Traffic-Light-Classification) to implement transfer learning and obtain a Deep Neural Network  model to detect and classify traffic light on images from both simulation and Carla (udacity's self driving car).
 We use 2 models, one for real images and one for simulation images.
-* Control:
-...

-...

-...

-...
+##### Waypoint updater
+The main goal of this module is to publish a set of waypoints to be followed by the car, we have reduced the number of waypoints in the lane generation to 50 to reduce the computational load.
+First, the algorithm searches for the closest waypoint to the car and take the next 50 waypoints from the base waypoints.
+Then, we checked for the stop signal and if it is present, we generate a deceleration waypoint set based on the formula '10-10 exp(-x^2/128)' generating a soft brake behavior.
+Finally, the final waypoint list is published using a rostopic.
+##### DBW
+The drive-by-wire node implements the controllers needed to move the vehicle to follow the target waypoints.
+The break and throttle are regulated using a classic PID controller, the reference is the linear velocity taken from the waypoint follower.
+The throttle control takes into account the sign of the control output to send the corresponding brake value when it is necessary.
+The steering control uses the angular and linear velocities from the waypoint follower twist to calculate the corresponding steering angle.

 ## Results